Bringing you 24 hours of non-stop raga music.

 Together with Arun, Sameer curates the artist line-up for the Ragas Live Festival.
 Sameer is a rare percussionist who simultaneously represents the traditions of American jazz on drumset, and Indian classical music on tabla.
 His own interests and love of tabla brought him to the great tabla maestro Pt.
 Anindo Chatterjee, of whom he is now a dedicated disciple; his first few years were spent under the guidance of Ustad Zakir Hussain.Today he lives in Brooklyn, NYC and is actively involved in performing and teaching through various institutions including Brooklyn Raga Massive, Carnegie Hall’s Global Encounters and Ragas Live Festival.
 Gupta has held workshops on Indian music and cross over drumming styles, at The Jazzschool in Berkeley, California and Berklee College of Music in Boston.
 He has had the pleasure to play with many great musicians including Falu Shah, Rez Abbasi, Marc Cary, Wallace Roney, Karsh Kale, Pandit Krishna Bhatt Ravi Chandra Kulur, Mysore Manjunath, Prasant Radhakrishnan, Pandit Chitresh Das, Jason Samuels Smith, Pandit Ramesh Mishra, Pandit Anindo Chatterjee and numerous other luminaries.
 Gupta continues to build his career by combining traditional and modern improvisational styles drawing from his dual Indian and American heritage, and has already established himself as an original musical voice in jazz, world, and fusion music.

-Rajmani is the Associate Producer of the Ragas Live Festival.
-Joining the team in 2016 when it made the transition from solely a radio-broadcast music festival into a 24-hour event in front of a live audience at Pioneer Works, Rajmani brought her 7+ years of experience producing and directing live events and festivals.
+Rajmani is a consultant for the 2018 incarnation of the Ragas Live Festival at Pioneer Works.
+Rajmani served as the Associate Producer of the Ragas Live Festival 2017 at the Rubin Museum of Art.
+Rajmani joined the team in 2016 when it made the transition from solely a radio-broadcast music festival into a 24-hour event in front of a live audience at Pioneer Works.
+Rajmani brings her 9+ years of experience producing and directing live events and festivals.
 Rajmani discovered Indian classical music at the age of 2 when her mother took her to India for several months.
 Since then she has studied harmonium and Hindustani voice for many years of her life.